 Our volunteer program plays an important part in all of our camp programs.
 This established program has been proven successful in creating engaging and meaningful experiences in our teens.

-To apply please fill out and submit a volunteer application form.
-Be sure to fill in all personal details and references correctly, and pay attention to the listed deadlines.
-Applications that are incomplete or fall outside of the scheduled deadlines will not be accepted.
+To apply please fill out and submit a volunteer application form by following the link below.
+Be sure to fill in all personal details and references correctly.
+Applications that are incomplete will not be accepted.

 Youth Advisory Board